joseluistello/luistello.github.io/_posts/2021-05-23-forecasting_mexico_GDPPC.md

     ## x tsibble::setdiff()   masks base::setdiff()
     ## x tsibble::union()     masks base::union()

-\*\*\* Manipulating data
+### Manipulating data

-\*\* By default, we have a data set from global economy (thanks to fpp3)
+By default, we have a data set from global economy (thanks to fpp3)

 This data set contains 9 variables:

-Country Code Year GDP Growth CPI Imports Exports Population
+> Country, Code, Year, GDP, Growth, CPI, Imports, Exports, Population.

-We only need GDPPC and Population.
+#### We only need GDPPC and Population.
 So, lets begin.

-This code creates a new frame that we are going to use across all the project.
+I'm going to start with dplyr and create a new column.
+This code creates a new frame that we are going to use across the project.

 ``` r
 percapita <- global_economy %>%
   mutate(GDP_per_capita = GDP / Population)
 ```

-We make a pipeline to filter Mexico from column Country and plot the growth.
+Then, we make a pipeline to filter Mexico from column Country and plot the growth.

 ``` r
 percapita %>%